virmanijateen37/CodeAlpha_Portfolio/README.md

 - Update `script.js` to adjust typing speed or scroll animations.

 ## 📜 License
-This project is open-source and free to use.
+This project is created by JATEEN VIRMANI